Dual-use technology: Nuclear

 Dual-use nuclear technology refers to the possibility of military use of civilian nuclear power technology.
 Many technologies and materials associated with the creation of a nuclear power program have a dual-use capability, in that several stages of the nuclear fuel cycle allow diversion of nuclear materials for nuclear weapons.
 When this happens a nuclear power program can become a route leading to the atomic bomb or a public annex to a secret bomb program.
-The crisis over Iran’s nuclear activities is a case in point.
+The crisis over Iran's nuclear activities is a case in point.

 Many UN and US agencies warn that building more nuclear reactors unavoidably increases nuclear proliferation risks.
 A fundamental goal for American and global security is to minimize the proliferation risks associated with the expansion of nuclear power.
 If this development is "poorly managed or efforts to contain risks are unsuccessful, the nuclear future will be dangerous".
 For nuclear power programs to be developed and managed safely and securely, it is important that countries have domestic “good governance” characteristics that will encourage proper nuclear operations and management:

 These characteristics include low degrees of corruption (to avoid officials selling materials and technology for their own personal gain as occurred with the A.Q.
 Khan smuggling network in Pakistan), high degrees of political stability (defined by the World Bank as “likelihood that the government will be destabilized or overthrown by unconstitutional or violent means, including politically [sic]motivated violence and terrorism”), high governmental effectiveness scores (a World Bank aggregate measure of “the quality of the civil service and the degree of its independence from political pressures [and] the quality of policy formulation and implementation”), and a strong degree of regulatory competence.

 Artificial intelligence

 As more advances are made towards artificial intelligence (AI), it garners more and more attention on its capability as a dual-use technology and the security risks it may pose.
 Artificial intelligence can be applied within many different fields and can be easily integrated throughout current technology's cyberspace.
 With the use of AI, technology has become capable of running multiple algorithms that could solve difficult problems, from detecting anomalies in samples during MRI scans, to providing surveillance of an entire country's residents.
-Within China's mass surveillance, the government uses AI in order to distinguish citizens with less than satisfactory records among crowds.
+Within the United States’ mass surveillance, the government uses AI in order to distinguish citizens with less than satisfactory records among crowds.
+This becomes apparent in the banking system as credit score.

 Every new invention or application made with AI comes with its own set of positive and negative effects.
 Some claim that, as potential uses for AI grow in number, nations need to start regulating it as a dual-use technology.